-1. achieve at least a 2.0 GPA in all work applicable to the program; 2. complete the course work and the required number of credits; 3. fulfill all financial obligations to the College; 4. file a graduation application with Student Services before the semester the student expects to complete his/her course of study; 5. successfully complete at least 25 percent of the overall course work from Williamsburg Technical College to earn a certificate, diploma, or degree from Williamsburg Technical College.
+1. achieve at least a 2.0 GPA in all work applicable to the program; 2. complete the course work and the required number of credits; 3. fulfill all financial obligations to the College; 4. file a graduation application with Student Affairs by March 1st of the year the student expects to complete his/her course of study; 5. successfully complete at least 25 percent of the overall course work from Williamsburg Technical College to earn a certificate, diploma, or degree from Williamsburg Technical College.